The link between PTSD and hair loss

 Hair loss due to telogen effluvium is usually abrupt and temporary.
 However, it can happen weeks (or even months) after you experience a period of deep stress or a traumatic incident, due to the hair growth cycle.

-This is a nervous response connected to various mental health issues including hypervigilance in PTSD.
+This is a nervous response connected to various mental health issues including hypervigilance in PTSD and C-PTSD.
 Or it can be a compulsive habit when bored, frustrated or uncomfortable in social situations.

 It involves an involuntary urge to pluck at your hair.
 Not just on your scalp, but eyebrows, eyelashes and body hair too.